korbindeman/daw/docs/audio-recording.md

 # Audio Recording

+> ⚠️ **STATUS: PLANNED / NOT YET IMPLEMENTED**
+>
+> This document describes the *planned* audio recording system.
+The features described here are part of the roadmap but have **not yet been implemented** in the codebase.
+This serves as a design document for future development.

 This document describes the audio recording system, including track arming, monitoring modes, count-in functionality, and the recording state machine.

 ## Overview

-The recording system allows users to record audio from their input device (e.g., microphone or audio interface) onto armed tracks.
-Key features include:
+The recording system will allow users to record audio from their input device (e.g., microphone or audio interface) onto armed tracks.
+Planned features include:

 - **Track Arming**: Select which track receives the recorded audio
 - **Monitoring Modes**: Listen to input with different monitoring behaviors (In/Auto/Off)